 Whilst other quality indicators such as nutrients and metals were monitored during the EIS process, they were not considered suitable for use as indicators for triggers and thresholds due to their very low concentrations and the strength of EC as a reliable indicator of change with respect to groundwater quality.
-Mardie Minerals commit to providing further justification of this through more direct comparison against the ANZECC (2000) Marine Water Quality Guidelines in the revision of this GMMP to be provided after filling of pond 3.
+In this version of the GMMP, Mardie Minerals has provided further justification of this through more direct comparison against the ANZECC (2000) Marine Water Quality Guidelines, after the filling of Pond 3.

 Where there is a surface incident involving the potential leakage of contaminants, additional water quality parameters would be included in a targeted monitoring program for that event.
 During normal operations, there is not expected to be any additional contaminants associated with the production of salt that would represent a significant impact pathway to groundwater.
-This approach is consistent with the EPA Decision Reporting for the Original and Optimised Projects (Section 2.1.4 and 2.1.6 respectively of the EPA Decision reports).
+This approach is consistent with the EPA Decision Reporting for the Original and Optimised Projects (Section 2.1.4 and Section 2.1.6 respectively of the EPA Decision reports).
+BCI Minerals will also ensure the Spill Response Procedure [BCI-ENV-PRO-007] will be implemented in the event of any incident or surface incident involving the potential leakage of contaminants.